mmiranda222/.statsuite/content/using-dlm/dlm_overview.md

 **Features**
 There is a placeholder on the right side (after the home icon) with:
-* Information about the authenticated user.
-Once the user is authenticated and accesses the .Stat DLM, the feature automatically displays the first name and last name of the user.
-The drop-down featrues allows to log out of the DLM.
+* Information about the authenticated user: once the user is authenticated and accesses the .Stat DLM, the feature automatically displays the first name and last name of the user.
+The drop-down featrues allows to log out of the DLM (see [documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/log-in-dlm/)).
-* Localisation.
-It displays the list of available translations of the applciation.
+* Localisation: it displays the list of available translations of the application.
 The list of available languages is defined during the installation of the application *(configurable!)*.

 ---

 ### Business logic of filters

-The business logic of the filters "filter by spaces", "filter by external sources" and "filter by types" allows for blank results when no dataspace nor artefact are selected.
+The business logic of the filters "filter by spaces", "filter by external sources" and "filter by types" allows for blank results when no space, source nor artifact are selected.

 For the cases of internal source (spaces), external sources and types (sdmx artifacts), if nothing is selected from the lists, nothing is returned in the list:
 * If no source is selected AND no type is selected, then the message is: "Please select at least one source (space or external source) and at least one type of object".